morse-simulator/morse/doc/morse/user/advanced_tutorials/hla_tutorial.rst

 Basic interaction with another simulator using HLA : the Billard example :tag:`hla`
 ===================================================================================

-In this tutorial, you will learn / test how to connect Morse with another simulator engine, using HLA.
+In this tutorial, you will learn how to connect Morse with another simulator engine, using HLA.
 We will use the default example simulator provided by the CERTI implementation, a billard simulator.

 .. warning::

-    The tutorial assumes that you are familiar with HLA concept.
+    The tutorial assumes that you are familiar with the HLA concept.

 Setup
 -----

-First, verify that you have installed the needed Morse HLA stuff, by following the HLA section in the :doc:`installation notes <../installation/mw/hla>`.
+First, verify that you have installed the required Morse HLA software, by following the HLA section in the :doc:`installation notes <../installation/mw/hla>`.

-Before running a distributed simulation using HLA/CERTI, it is necessary to launch the RTIG (Run Time Interface Gateway) which will basically do the synchronisation between the different simulators of the federation.
+Before running a distributed simulation using HLA/CERTI, it is necessary to launch the RTIG (Run Time Interface Gateway) which will handle the synchronisation between the different simulators in the federation.
 So, open a console and execute::

   $ rtig

-We will now add our first instance to the federation, ``billard`` ,a poolroom model provided by CERTI.
+We will now add our first instance to the federation, ``billard``, a poolroom model provided by CERTI.
 So, in another console, start::

   $ billard -n foo -f Test -F Test.fed